NoobieMatt/wcs-deployment-utils/README.md

 `wcs_deployment_utils.entities.copy_entity_data`

-Copy entity data from a WCS workspace
+Copy entity data from a WCS workspace to a target workspace

 Copy entity data in an additive pattern from a source workspace to a target workspace. copy is additive with existing data and will not replace existing data